27 - Diagnose how your BIOS boots USB drives

-You can also use dd on a physical USB drive after --list to find out it's designation under Windows - e.g. \\?\Device\HardDisk1\DR29 (but RMPrepUSB File->USB and USB->File is much safer!).
+You can also use dd on a physical USB drive after --list to find out it's designation under Windows - e.g. \\?\Device\HardDisk1\DR29 (but RMPrepUSB File->Drive and Drive->File is much safer!).

 If you format a UFD using RMPrepUSB as USB-ZIP + FREEDOS, then the FreeDos PBR will be changed so that it has floppy drive parameters - therefore it may not boot if your BIOS maps it as a hard disk (80) instead of a floppy (00).
 So you should format the UFD as USB-HDD.
 Some BIOSes work better if you use 63/255 geometry and some if you use 64/32 geometry.

 Generally, if a BIOS maps a UFD as a hard disk, then use 63/255 geometry.